 MSc Supply Chain Management

-Our MSc Supply Chain Management, based in Zambia, is designed to equip you with the knowledge and skills to contribute significantly to the operation and improvement of contemporary supply chains.
-Accredited by CIPS and CILT, it’s your opportunity to learn to analyse, understand and respond to the demands of a range of supply-chain environments in an efficient and effective manner.
+Our MSc Supply Chain Management, based in Malawi, is designed to equip you with the knowledge and skills to contribute significantly to the operation and improvement of contemporary supply chains.
+Accredited by two professional bodies – CIPS and CILT – it’s your opportunity to learn to analyse, understand and respond to the demands of a range of supply-chain environments in an efficient and effective manner.

-This dual accredited programme runs at the In-Service Training Trust (ISTT) in Zambia and is a popular academic programme that includes weekend workshops with University of Bolton and local tutor support.
-Course materials aim to reflect current trends and issues in Zambian and African supply chain management (SCM), and place emphasis on applying best industrial practice in appropriate ways.
+This dual professionally accredited programme runs at the Malawi Institute of Management (MIM) in Lilongwe and is a popular academic programme that includes weekend workshops with University of Bolton and local tutor support.
+Course materials aim to reflect current trends and issues in Malawian and African supply chain management (SCM), and place emphasis on applying best industrial practice in appropriate ways.